VirtoCommerce/vc-docs/platform/user-guide/docs/catalog/managing-units-of-measure.md

 Your new unit of measure appears in the list.

-## Add Measure Unit to Specific Unit
+## Add measure unit to specific unit

 To extend a unit from the list with new measure units: